 Use a modern CMMS

-A modern CMMS like Limble CMMS will help you run your forklift maintenance operations smoothly.
+A modern CMMS like Limble CMMS will help you run your forklift maintenance plan smoothly.
 Limble CMMS’s mobile software helps you schedule PMs, track work histories, track costs, process work orders and much more.

 Change the tires regularly and watch for tire damage.